Create Typewriter Effect Animation Using Python

 Creating Text Typing Animation using Python

-The process of creating typing animation using Python is relatively straightforward, and we’ll guide you through it step by step.
 By using this approach, you can give your videos, presentations, or other applications a professional touch with an eye-catching typing effect.

-Let’s load the liibraries
+Let’s load the libraries

 import cv2